 When to use utility locator equipment?

-You’ll want to use underground pipe locating equipment when there will be digging or excavation of any site even if its undeveloped as lines or pipes may run through the property.
+You’ll want to use underground pipe locator when there will be digging or excavation of any site even if its undeveloped as lines or pipes may run through the property.
 This is performed after the state’s one-call contractor or utility employee has come to mark the lines and serves provide a way to check the markings of the state or utility employee.
-It’s also important to realize that sometimes markings can be off or now as precise as you need it so this equipment serves to confirm and provide an accurate way to double-check.
+It’s also important to realize that sometimes markings can be off or not as precise as you need it so this equipment serves to confirm and provide an accurate way to double-check.